akritiko/akritiko/README.md

 ### Hi there 👋

 Hello and thank you for stopping by.
 I am Apostolos Kritikos, a Critical Engineer and Researcher in the fields of open source software and software resilience.
-I am also a proud co-founder of Social Mind, a digital solutions agency based in Greece.

 This website is a digital journal where I record my thoughts and digital experiments.
 Should you want to contact me, I will be delighted to discuss with you.
 Please make sure you read our Privacy Policy as well!